danwilliams/standards-rs/README.md

 This section refers to the formatting of Rust code, rather than Markdown files.
 The formatting of Markdown files is covered in a [later section](#general-documentation).

+We choose to follow these standards instead of formatting with `rustfmt`, mainly for reasons of readability.
+There are some key aspects such as the alignment of assignment operators that are not currently supported by `rustfmt`, and which we feel aid code clarity.
+Note, there are those who are against such practices, just like there are those who don't like tabs.
+Ideally, everything would be automatically formatted, and for wider-participation projects that is the best approach.
+There is a [`rustfmt.toml`](rustfmt.toml) provided in this repository as an example which is as close to our standards as `rustfmt` can get.

 ### Indentation

 We use **tabs for indentation**, with a tab width of 4 spaces.
 Indentation is